AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 const int udpPort = 4444;                 // YD UDP port
 ```

-You have to define a new Data Source in the SignalK server:
+With this solution, you will get directly all NMEA2000 PGNs in the SignalK server.
+You have to define a new Data Connection in the SignalK server:

 ![YachtDevices](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/SignalK-YachtDevicesUDP.png)

+That's all.

 # 3. USB-Serial connection to SignalK server